AckerlyXu/heima/articles/cloud-services/cloud-services-dotnet-diagnostics-performance-counters.md

-<properties
+---
-   pageTitle="Use Performance Counters in Azure Diagnostics | Azure" description="Use performance counters in Azure cloud services or virtual machine to find bottlenecks and tune performance." services="cloud-services" documentationCenter=".net" authors="rboucher" manager="jwhit" editor="tysonn" />
+title: Use Performance Counters in Azure Diagnostics | Azure
+description: Use performance counters in Azure cloud services or virtual machine to find bottlenecks and tune performance.
-<tags
-   ms.service="cloud-services"
-   ms.date="02/29/2016"
-   wacn.date="" />
+services: cloud-services
+documentationCenter: .net
+authors: rboucher
+manager: jwhit
+editor: tysonn

+ms.service: cloud-services
+ms.date: 02/29/2016
+wacn.date: ''
+---

 # Create and use performance counters in an Azure application